 The Gurmukh never grows old?
 How is this possible?
 Isn’t it contradictory?
-If someone is born, his or her physical body with time must get old and, ultimately, die!

 Then, what does the Gurbani imply or mean when it says the Gurmukh ages not ever!

 In fact, life is paradoxical.
 It’s full of contradictions, although we may not call them as such.

 Specifically, the Inner Growth — mind’s Awakened State, the spiritual Unfoldment, spiritual Vision, realization of one’s Mool or Jot Saroop within, state of Wisdom (ਗਿਆਨ ਅਵਸਤਾ), etc. — by its very nature is paradoxical.
 Inner Growth helps us escape the slavery of the outer domination, fear of death, etc., and usher us to abide in our Jot Saroop (True Nature…), within.